 • That an employer has good workplace practices.

 Immigration New Zealand are in the process of finalizing changes to the Accredited Employer Scheme.
 The proposed changes are significant.
-All employers wishing to hire migrants will need to be accredited and this requirement alone will facilitate change in the policy surrounding accreditation and accredited employer requirements.
+All employers wishing to hire migrants will need to be accredited and this requirement alone will facilitate change in the policy surrounding accreditation and the requirements for accredited employers NZ.
+If you are an employer, please read the Accredited Employers Information here,

 INZ intends to create an enhanced framework, streamlining the application process with three checks – also being referred to as the “Gateway Framework”.